superoven/MIDI-Generator/README.md

 A genetic algorithm to create arbitrary 12 bar blues solos.

-### Implementation Details
+## Implementation Details

 Solutions are represented by a chromosome class defined in chromosome.cpp and chromosome.h.
-They are essentially a wrapper for a vector of bytes with various assignment and altering methods.The population of chromosomes that are put under the natural selection of this algorithm are represented as a vector of chromosome objects.
+They are essentially a wrapper for a vector of bytes with various assignment and altering methods.
+The population of chromosomes that are put under the natural selection of this algorithm are represented as a vector of chromosome objects.

+Every byte is a 16th note that can be tied to past notes to make tones of different length.
+All chromosomes will be (1 + (16 * # of bars)) bytes long.

+First byte in the chromosome:
+bits 0-3: tempo
+bits 4-6: type of instrument
+bit    7: Melody always 1, Accompaniment always 0

+All following bytes:
+bits 0-5: Note
+bits 6-7: Articulation/Rest/Tie

-### Algorithm Details
+## Algorithm Details

 First, generate a population of random chromosomes.